cantoniouwaymore/emailgateway/docs/DEVELOPER.md

 ## Architecture Overview

-The Email Gateway is a stateless microservice that provides a standardized interface for sending emails across the Waymore platform.
+The Waymore Transactional Emails Service is a stateless microservice that provides a standardized interface for sending emails across the Waymore platform.
 It follows a clean architecture pattern with clear separation of concerns.

 ### Core Components